kshntn/EmoAR/README.md

 **How we built EmoAR with PyTorch:**

 - Trained CNNs with PyTorch specifically for mobile applications and web applications

 - Trained CNNs using a custom architecture and alternatively using transfer learning with pre-trained PyTorch models

--   Model conversion from PyTorch to ONNX to Tensorflow to Tensorflow Lite for use in mobile applications, Unity3d and Android
+- Model conversion from PyTorch to ONNX to Tensorflow for use in mobile applications, Unity3d and Android

 - Development of a REST API by using Flask.

 - PyTorch Model deployment to a web app Heroku

--   Converted PyTorch model deployment to Unity3d and Android
+- Deployment of a converted PyTorch model to Unity3d and to Android

 - Combination of Deep Learning and Augmented Reality (AR) in an Android app.
 Deep Learning determines the kind of visual AR content.

 - Sharing of the AR camera feed with other APIs to be able to input the AR camera feed to the CNN, rendering on the OpenGL thread

 **Data Description:**